Core Web Vitals Guide to Resource Prioritization

 4. Control Script Execution

 JavaScript blocks the DOM parser.
 If you use standard <script> tags, the browser halts HTML parsing to download and execute the file.
+Uncontrolled script execution also directly harms Interaction to Next Paint (INP) by blocking the main thread.

 The Implementation:

 • defer: Use for application logic.
-It downloads in parallel (low priority) and executes only after the HTML is fully parsed, preserving dependency order.
+It downloads in parallel (Low priority) and executes only after the HTML is fully parsed, preserving dependency order.

 • async: Use for independent third-party scripts (like analytics).
 It downloads in parallel and executes immediately upon completion, disregarding order.